 Furthermore, a reduction to the pole is carried out on the residual anomaly map to eliminate the influence of one pole by bringing the residual anomaly as if to the pole reduction to the pole is done by changing the direction of the magnetic field, which is initially dipole to a monopole, to clarify the magnetic field anomaly.
 This analysis was done by making the inclination angle of the object 90° and the declination 0°.
 Thus, the resulting monopole anomaly comes from the same source [29].
 Reduction to the poles is carried out by transforming the direction of the magnetic field from a dipole to a monopole to clarify the magnetic field anomaly.
-The reduction to the pole map displays the range of magnetic field variation values [30].
+The reduction to the pole magnetic field source [30].